-County Service Area 1 is governed by the Board of Supervisors; it was formed in 1986 to provide funding for all street light and safety light services through one entity.
-CSA1 was formed by reorganizing five existing street lighting maintenance districts.
-CSA1 funds street light and highway safety light services, and Underground Service Alert (USA) locating and marking activities, within the unincorporated area of Sacramento County and in the Cities of Citrus Heights, Elk Grove and Rancho Cordova via a service charge collected on the annual property tax bill.
-Each year the Board of Supervisors receives various reports and holds a public hearing to accept public testimony on CSA 1 and sets the following year's service charges and service levels.
+County Service Area No. 1 is governed by the Board of Supervisors; it was formed in 1986 to provide funding for all street light and safety light services through one entity.
+CSA No. 1 was formed by reorganizing five existing street lighting maintenance districts.
+CSA No. 1 funds street light and highway safety light services, and Underground Service Alert (USA) locating and marking activities, within the unincorporated area of

+Sacramento County and in the Cities of Citrus Heights and Rancho Cordova via a service charge collected on the annual property tax bill.
+Each year the Board of Supervisors receives various reports and holds a public hearing to accept public testimony on CSA No. 1 and sets the following year's service charges and service levels.

-On June 14, 2005, the Board of Supervisors authorized the formation of four distinct zones within CSA 1, restructuring the district.
+On June 14, 2005, the Board of Supervisors authorized the formation of four distinct zones within CSA No. 1, restructuring the district.

-Zone 1 - Sacramento County Unincorporated Area Zone 2 - City of Rancho Cordova Zone 3 - City of Citrus Heights Zone 4 - City of Elk Grove
+Zone 1 - Sacramento County Unincorporated Area Zone 2 - City of Rancho Cordova Zone 3 - City of Citrus Heights Zone 4 - City of Elk Grove (defunct effective October 1, 2005 per LAFC 06-05)

-Individual budgets for Zones 1, 2, 3, and 4 have been adopted based on the service charges included in the Written and Engineer's Reports.
-The 2005/06 proposed budget for CSA 1 was approved on May 12, 2005.
-However, due to the restructuring, an appropriation adjustment was necessary to establish budgets for each of the newly created zones.
-The Zones will allow each sub-area to determine rates and service levels based upon respective community standards; i.e., rates may be increased if a particular Zone seeks a commensurate enhancement of service.
+Individual budgets for Zones 1, 2, and 3 will be adopted based on the service charges included in the Written and Engineer's Reports.
+The 2006/07 proposed budget for CSA No. 1 will be reviewed on June 6, 2006.
+The Zones allow each sub-area to determine rates and service levels based upon respective community standards; i.e., rates may be increased if a particular Zone seeks a commensurate enhancement of service.